 (a) Duct Dividing Surgery (Surgery with Detached Milk Ducts)

 .This type of breast surgery does not preserve the milk duct system.
-Therefore, women who undergo this procedure won’t be able to breastfeed upon recovery and in future.
+Therefore, women who undergo this procedure won’t be able to breastfeed upon recovery and in the future.
 However, you will not have any problem with your nipple sensitivity after recovery.
 This procedure is the more common of the two types.

 - Your doctor will clean the breast area and apply a local anesthesia topically, or by injection.

-- Once the anesthesia becomes effective, the doctor will make an incision at base of the nipple
+- Once the anesthesia becomes effective, the doctor will make an incision at the base of the nipple

 - The doctor will lift the nipple from the breast, and detach the milk ducts to allow the nipple to protrude.